NPDES eRule Dashboard User Guide and Data Caveats

 To view a series of monthly snapshots of the data, which illustrate the progress of each state, users can select on the “View Trends” links.

 The dashboard is currently limited to facilities with individual NPDES permits.
 The dashboard is further limited to only include Discharge Monitoring Report (DMR) filers; however, EPA relies on data from states to make this distinction.
-The dashboard will include all facilities with individual NPDES permits if a state has not yet provided EPA with the necessary data to identify DMR filers.
-States should contact us if they would like to provide the necessary data to identify DMR filers.
 Below is a summary of the criteria for inclusion in the dashboard.

 - Permit Status: Only permits with the status of Effective, Administratively Continued, or Expired are included in the dashboard.

-- Major/Non-Major Status: Both major and minor (non-major) facilities are included in the dashboard.
+- Major/Non-Major Status: Both major and non-major facilities are included in the dashboard.

 - Permit Version: Only the current version of the permit is included in the dashboard.